-The best way to reach us during the camp season (June 10-Aug 26) is at the phone number listed below, Monday-Friday, between 9:00 AM and 4:00 PM.
+The best way to reach us during the camp season (June 9-Aug 22) is at the phone numbers or emails listed below, Monday-Friday, between 9:00 AM and 4:00 PM.
 Our office manager is available to answer your general camp questions.
 If you need to speak to the Camp Director, our office manager will deliver the message to them, and the Camp Director will connect with you.